FAQ - Information about the Vulnerability-Lab

 27. What details, resources, and data are provided on an advisory?

-28. How does the Role System work?
+28. How does the role system work?

 29. How can I see the complete details of the upcoming advisories?